cryptpad/documentation/user_guide/apps/code.md

 It is strongly advised **not** to insert external images in documents.
 The Markdown syntax `![description](https://site.com/image.jpg)` is supported but presents security risks.
 Malicious code can be hidden in images and result in data leakeage.

 For this reason, CryptPad makes use of `media-tag` to insert images from the CryptDrive.
-This syntax is more complex but it is managed automatically by the <i class="fa fa-picture-o"></i> **Insert** menu.
+This syntax is more complex but it is managed automatically by the |picture-o| **Insert** menu.